 - The first section focused on the demographic characteristics of the patients under study, as well as some medical data.
-This included gender, marital age, status. educational level, occupation, living status, residence, medical diagnosis, and site of external fixators. - The second section focused on the characteristics of studied nurses, including age, gender, educational level, years of experience, and participation in training courses related to patient care with an external fixators...
+This included age, gender, marital status, educational level, occupation, living status, residence, medical diagnosis, and site of external fixators. - The second section focused on the characteristics of studied nurses, including age, gender, educational level, years of experience, and participation in training courses related to patient care with an external fixators..